codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

   You need this value when you configure the reply URL in the Azure portal.

 ### Configure reply URLs
 This is the final step in SSO setup for Azure.
-Add the CSDP callback URL to the allowed reply URLs for the created application in Azure AD.
+Add the Codefresh callback URL to the allowed reply URLs for the created application in Azure AD.
 1. Go to **Azure Active Directory > Apps registrations**, and select your app.
 1. Select **Add a Redirect URI**, and define: